monoentrenado/cosmos/README.md

    cd <project-directory>
    ```

-2. Set up the backend and frontend containers as described in the [Getting Started](#getting-started) section of this README.
+2. Set up the backend:
+   - Navigate to the backend directory:
+     ```bash
+     cd backend
+     ```
+   - Build the backend Docker image:
+     ```bash
+     docker build -t backend .
+     ```
+   - Run the backend container:
+     ```bash
+     docker run -d -p 8000:8000 backend
+     ```

+3. Set up the frontend:
+   - Navigate to the frontend directory:
+     ```bash
+     cd ../frontend
+     ```
+   - Build the frontend Docker image (if not done already):
+     ```bash
+     docker build -t frontend .
+     ```
+   - Run the frontend container (if not done already):
+     ```bash
+     docker run -d -p 80:80 frontend
+     ```

+4. Access the frontend application at `http://localhost`.

 ## Usage

 The frontend application provides a user interface for interacting with the assembled systems.
 Users can perform various actions such as querying data, viewing content, and managing resources.
-The backend GraphQL API serves as the data layer, aggregating and processing data from the underlying systems.
+The Actix backend GraphQL API serves as the data layer, aggregating and processing data from the underlying systems.

 ## Contributing